Are you looking for things to do in South Lake Tahoe? Or want to know where to stay and where to eat? Then continue reading!

 Sit outside by one of the fires, listen to some live music and unwind after an active day around South Lake Tahoe.

-So, even if you are just planning a short trip to South Lake Tahoe I highly recommend venturing to this part of town (it is a drive from downtown) to visit either Tahoe Pourhouse or Lake Tahoe AleWorx.
-Or both of course.
+So, even if you are just planning a short trip to South Lake Tahoe I highly recommend venturing to this part of town (it is a drive from downtown South Lake Tahoe) to visit Lake Tahoe AleWorx.

 If you are looking for healthy food in South Lake Tahoe, Sprouts is the place to go.

 They focus on organic food, they offer plenty of vegetarian dishes and some good vegan options.